-There are some questions at the end of this write up.
+There are a series of questions at the end of this write up.
 These are to be handed in at the end of class.
 Usually, you will receive assignments like this up to a week in advance so you will be able to work on them ahead of time.
-You should generally try to get those parts of each assignment that do not require experiments done before class so you have time to complete inclass tasks.
+You should generally try to get those parts of each assignment that do not require experiments done before class so you have time to complete in class tasks.

 For nearly all of these experiments, you will be connecting a function generator to the input of some circuit and observing both the input and output voltages.
-Be sure that you always observe both $V{in}$ and $V{out}$ on the oscilloscope.
-If you display only what is happening at the output end of the circuit, you will generally have learned nothing about how the circuit works.
+Be sure that you always observe both V{in} and V{out} .